What is a ‘bad’ credit score?

 There is no minimum credit score for securing a car loan.
 Each auto lender is free to set its own minimum credit score requirements.

 But each quarter, Experian’s State of the Automotive Finance Market report shows the percentage of car buyers from each credit-scoring range.
-Here were the results from the first quarter of 2023.
+Here were the results from the second quarter of 2024.

-These statistics show that nearly 95% of all auto loans in the first quarter of 2023 went to borrowers with a credit score above 600.
+These statistics show that nearly 95% of all auto loans in the second quarter of 2024 went to borrowers with a credit score above 600.

 Why having good credit is important